benaston/GitCheatSheet/readme.md

 Git Cheat Sheet
 ====

+Find a commit with a commit message matching an expression: `git log --grep=C211676`

 Reset a single file to a specific commit: `git checkout <sha> file`

 Show the log of commits for a single user: `git log --author="Jon"`